Laboratory Safety Program

 For laboratories working with hazardous chemicals and processes, EHS has developed programs, processes, and the necessary tools for the research community to achieve compliance with health and safety regulations.
 These programs and resources have been designed to identify and manage hazards in the lab, and establish and maintain safety standards that contribute to a culture of safety.

-• Increasing lab inspections from every three years to an annual inspection cycle
+• Increasing lab inspections from every three years to an annual inspection cycle.

-• A posted and easily accessible annual inspection schedule
+• A posted and easily accessible annual inspection schedule.

-• Inspection preparation information available
+• Inspection preparation information available.

-• Use of UC Inspect, a new mobile application to conduct lab safety inspections, identify deficiencies, and generate summary reports
+• Use of UC Inspect, a new mobile application to conduct lab safety inspections, identify deficiencies, and generate summary reports:

-• Automatically send out reminders to correct findings after 30 days
+• Automatically send out reminders to correct findings after 30 days.

-• Allow for document uploads to confirm and address findings
+• Allow for document uploads to confirm and address findings.

-• Periodic follow-up on all unresolved inspection findings by EHS School Coordinator
+• Periodic follow-up on all unresolved inspection findings by EHS School Coordinator.

 • Standard EHS process to conduct inspections:

-• Identify and correct immediate danger/Immediately Dangerous to Life and Health (IDLH) issues and high hazard inspection findings
+• Identify and correct immediate danger/Immediately Dangerous to Life and Health (IDLH) issues and high hazard inspection findings.

-• Established a findings priority matrix (priority 1, 2, & 3)
+• Established a findings priority matrix (priority 1, 2, & 3).

 • Lab Safety Inspection Process

-Lab Safety Inspections Schedule for FY 23/24
+Lab Safety Inspections Schedule FY 25-26

 Quality Control Criteria for Lab Inspections Program